Community Compact for Residential Students

-- Please note, as previously communicated, the campus will be smoke- and tobacco-free as of August 1, 2020.
-Given that COVID-19 causes respiratory distress and concerns, smoking of any kind anywhere on campus is considered an honor code violation and can lead to your removal from campus housing and/or other consequences.
+- Abide by the prohibitions against smoking, vaping and chewing tobacco.
+Given that COVID-19 causes respiratory distress and concerns, smoking and vaping of any kind anywhere on campus is considered an honor code and student conduct violation and can lead to a student’s removal from campus housing and/or other consequences.

-- No guests are permitted in the residence halls.
+- After move-in, no guests are permitted in the residence halls through October 8.
 This prohibition includes overnight and daytime guests.
 For the purposes of residence hall visitation, anyone who does not live on campus is considered a guest.
 The College will notify students before October 8 if the no-guest policy will be extended beyond that date.

-- Students are expected to practice good hygiene, including thorough and frequent hand- washing, using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.
+- Practice good hygiene, including thorough and frequent hand washing using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.

-- Keep your own residential space and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which you may have access.
+- Keep their own residential spaces and shared common spaces clean and follow all posted cleaning/hygiene information in all buildings to which they may have access.

 Disciplinary complaints will follow the procedures set forth in the student handbook.

-Students may bring any alleged violation of the community compact to our attention by completing the Honor Code Council complaint form.
-Please note that decisions made by the Honor Code Council will be final, given the public health and safety consequences of violations, this means that no appeals will be granted.
-A student who violates this compact may also be in violation of the Code of Ethical Conduct and, consequently, may be subject to disciplinary action up to and including dismissal from the College.
+Students may bring any alleged violation of the community compact to our attention by completing this form.
+Please note that decisions made by the hearing officer or Honor Code Council will be final given the public health and safety consequences of violations, this means that no appeals will be granted.
+A student who violates this compact may also be in violation of the code of conduct and, consequently, may be subject to disciplinary action up to and including dismissal from the College.
 No refunds of tuition, room and board or fees are available to students dismissed for conduct violations, including violations of COVID-19 health and safety rules and policies.

 By signing below, I agree/acknowledge that:

 - I have read and understand the information included in this compact, agree to abide by the terms and conditions of this compact, and understand the terms and conditions may need to be modified from time to time by the College.

-- I understand that the violation of any of the College’s health and safety rules and policies that put at risk the health and safety of others could result in removal from campus housing, in-person classes, or other outcomes.
+- I understand that the violation of any of the College’s health and safety rules and policies that put at risk the health and safety of others could result in my removal from campus or other outcomes.
 As such, I agree to plan alternative living arrangements in the event I can no longer reside on campus.

-- In the event that Mount Holyoke College and/or the state determines that public health conditions warrant further de-densification of campus and/or a return to a fully remote environment, I will prepare for and fund my own personal travel home, or to an alternative residence, find off campus storage, and/or will work with Student Life, as needed.
+- In the event that Mount Holyoke College and/or the state determines that public health conditions warrant de-densification of campus and/or a fully remote environment, I will prepare for and fund my own personal travel home, or to an alternative residence, find off campus storage, and/or will work with Student Life, as needed.